kirschbaum-development/nova-chartjs/README.md

 ![Banner](resources/imgs/banner.png "Banner")

 ## Introduction
 This package allows you to easily add chart.js graphs to your nova resources.
-This project is under active development, and currently only supports Line Datasets.
+This project is under active development, and currently only supports Line and Bar Charts.
 You are welcome to request or contribute additional charts by opening an issue.

 ![Cover Image](screenshots/CoverImage.jpg "Cover Image")